backstage/backstage/README.md

 ## What is Backstage?

 [Backstage](https://backstage.io/) is an open platform for building developer portals.
-Powered by a centralized software catalog, Backstage restores order to your microservices and infrastructure and enables your product teams to ship high-quality code quickly — without compromising autonomy.
+Powered by a centralized software catalog, Backstage restores orders to your microservices and infrastructure and enables your product teams to ship high-quality code quickly without compromising autonomy.

 Backstage unifies all your infrastructure tooling, services, and documentation to create a streamlined development environment from end to end.

 ![software-catalog](docs/assets/header.png)

-Out of the box, Backstage includes:
+Backstage includes:

-- [Backstage Software Catalog](https://backstage.io/docs/features/software-catalog/) for managing all your software (microservices, libraries, data pipelines, websites, ML models, etc.)
+- [Backstage Software Catalog](https://backstage.io/docs/features/software-catalog/) for managing all your software such as microservices, libraries, data pipelines, websites, and ML models
 - [Backstage Software Templates](https://backstage.io/docs/features/software-templates/) for quickly spinning up new projects and standardizing your tooling with your organization’s best practices
 - [Backstage TechDocs](https://backstage.io/docs/features/techdocs/) for making it easy to create, maintain, find, and use technical documentation, using a "docs like code" approach
 - Plus, a growing ecosystem of [open source plugins](https://github.com/backstage/backstage/tree/master/plugins) that further expand Backstage’s customizability and functionality

 Backstage was created by Spotify but is now hosted by the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io) as an Incubation level project.
-Read the announcement [here](https://backstage.io/blog/2022/03/16/backstage-turns-two#out-of-the-sandbox-and-into-incubation).
+For more information, see the [announcement](https://backstage.io/blog/2022/03/16/backstage-turns-two#out-of-the-sandbox-and-into-incubation).

 ## Project roadmap

-A detailed project roadmap, including already delivered milestones, is available [here](https://backstage.io/docs/overview/roadmap).
+For information about a detailed project roadmap including delivered milestones, see [Roadmap](https://backstage.io/docs/overview/roadmap).

 ## Getting Started

-Check out [the documentation](https://backstage.io/docs/getting-started) on how to start using Backstage.
+To start using Backstage, see the [Getting started documentation](https://backstage.io/docs/getting-started).

 ## Documentation

+The documentation of Backstage includes:

 - [Main documentation](https://backstage.io/docs)
 - [Software Catalog](https://backstage.io/docs/features/software-catalog/)